legacysurvey/legacysurvey/pages/dr2/description.rst

 be very close to a normal distribution.
 The fluxes can be negative for faint objects, and indeed we expect many such cases for the faintest objects.

-The SDSS, DECam and WISE fluxes are all within a few percent of being on an AB system.
+The DECam and WISE fluxes are all within a few percent of being on an AB system.
 The WISE Level 1 images and the unWISE image stacks are on a Vega system.
 We have converted these to an AB system using the recommended conversions by the WISE team documented here